huggingface/community-events/sklearn-sprint/guidelines.md

 In this sprint, we will build interactive demos from the scikit-learn documentation and, afterwards, contribute the demos directly to the docs.

+## Important Dates

+🌅 Sprint Start Date: Apr 12, 2023
+🌃 Sprint Finish Date: Apr 30, 2023

 ## To get started 🤩

+1. Join our [Discord](https://huggingface.co/join/discord) and take the role #sklearn-sprint-participant.
+Then, meet us in #sklearn-sprint channel.
-1. Head to [this page](https://scikit-learn.org/stable/auto_examples/) and pick an example you’d like to build on.
+2. Head to [this page](https://scikit-learn.org/stable/auto_examples/) and pick an example you’d like to build on.
-2. Leave a comment on [this spreadsheet](https://docs.google.com/spreadsheets/d/14EThtIyF4KfpU99Fm2EW3Rz9t6SSEqDyzV4jmw3fjyI/edit?usp=sharing) with your name under Owner column, claiming the example.
+3. Leave a comment on [this spreadsheet](https://docs.google.com/spreadsheets/d/14EThtIyF4KfpU99Fm2EW3Rz9t6SSEqDyzV4jmw3fjyI/edit?usp=sharing) with your name under Owner column, claiming the example.
 The spreadsheet has a limited number of examples.
 Feel free to add yours with a comment if it doesn’t exist in the spreadsheet.
+.
-3. Start building!
+4. Start building!

     We will be hosting our applications in [scikit-learn](https://huggingface.co/scikit-learn) organization of Hugging Face.